-If you read last month’s blog, you know that our youngest bird, Athena, can present some interesting challenges to our research.
+If you read last month’s blog, you know that our youngest African grey, Athena, can present some interesting challenges to our research.
 She’s quite a handful, and we sometimes joke that she doesn’t have an “off switch.”

 For example — during our birds’ lunch break, after eating, when Griffin usually takes a short nap or quietly preens, Athena spends her time playing with toys and squawking at the top of her lungs.
 She’s not just super-active; she’s also really smart.
 The first paper to which she contributed, when only about a year old, has recently been accepted for publication.
 I’ll write about that in a future blog.
 Sometimes, she uses her intelligence in ways that are pretty challenging in terms of acceptable behavior.

 Could This Be Deception?

 In one instance, she acted in way that could be interpreted as deceptive.
 She knows she is not allowed to chew buttons off of human shirts, but she always tries to do so when a new student enters the lab.
 We assume that she figures that the new student might not know the rules and would let her get away with such behavior.
 In one such instance, she had been thwarted several times, receiving brief “time outs” for her attempts at this destructive activity.

 When we again brought her back to the student, she sweetly asked for a “ring,” pronouncing the label quite clearly.
 We were thrilled, and quickly gave her one of her favorite nylon toys.
 She happily started to work on it and the student became engrossed in her reading, probably the detailed description of an upcoming experiment.
 Human and bird both seemed fine.
 We were just about to praise Athena for her good behavior when we noticed that she actually wasn’t chewing on the ring any longer.
 She had carefully positioned it, centered on a button, so that it looked like she was playing with the ring…but had gone to work on her more favored button target!